lukashes/db/README.md

 Params:

 * key - should be alphanumeric (not validated yet)
-* value - should be write/read from body
+* value - should be in the body
 * ttl - time to live in seconds

-### POST /v1/set/key?ttl=seconds
+### POST /v1/hset/key?ttl=seconds

-Set value to by the key.
+Set value by the key.
 If key exists it will be rewritten.

-Params:

-### POST /v1/update/key

-Update value only it exists.

-### GET /v1/get/key
+### GET /v1/hget/key

-Read value by key
+Read value by the key

+### POST /v1/lset/key?ttl=seconds

+Set list by the key.
+List should be provided in body as json.

+### GET /v1/lget/key/index

+Read value placed at list index.
+If index not provided returns whole list as json.

+### POST /v1/dset/key?ttl=seconds

+Set dict by the key.
+Dict should be provided in body as json.

+### GET /v1/dget/key/index

+Read value placed at dict index.
+If index not provided returns whole dict as json.

-### GET /v1/remove/key
+### GET /v1/rm/key

-Remove value by key
+Remove value by the key

 ### GET /v1/keys